JGtHb/godot-vegetator/README.md

 ## How to Use
 >See the demo scene for more details

-* Import the Vegetator into your project
+* Import the Vegetator folder into your project
-* Set up a minimum of three nodes in your project and attach the .
+* Set up a minimum of three nodes in your project and attach the relevant scripts.
 This hierarchy is recommended but not required:
     - Placement Manager Node (Node) (PlacementManager.gd)
         - Leaf Manager Node (MultiMeshInstance) (LeafMultiMeshInstance.gd)
             - Plant Instancer Node (MultiMeshInstance) (BranchMultiMeshInstance.gd)